 Status of Compliance: As noted above, a MAR was filed in support of the 2020 Motion to Amend, and an updated MAR was filed as Appendix H to the DEIS.
-The potential impacts of the Campus Expansion Master Plan were evaluated following guidelines established by DPW DOT.
-Both DPW and DOT will have opportunities to comment on the updated MAR, both during the public comment period on the DEIS and in the Commission's further proceedings on the 2020 Motion to Amend.
+The potential impacts of the Campus Expansion Master Plan were evaluated following guidelines established by DPW and DOT.